Nuclear-Squid/nuisance.nvim/README.md

       BufRead = { path = { sound_dir .. "start1.ogg", sound_dir .. "start2.ogg" }, volume = 0-100 },
       CursorMovedI = { path = sound_dir .. "click.ogg", volume = 0-100 },
       InsertLeave = { path = sound_dir .. "toggle.ogg", volume = 0-100 },

-      ExitPre = { path = sound_dir .. "exit.ogg", volume = 0-100 },
+      -- Add a delay of 4 seconds before exiting ExitPre = { path = sound_dir .. "exit.ogg", volume = 0-100, delay = 4000 },

+      -- Only have a 1% chance of triggering this audio clip, that way it’s a surprise !
-      BufWrite = { path = sound_dir .. "save.ogg", volume = 0-100 },
+      BufWrite = { path = sound_dir .. "save.ogg", volume = 0-100, probability = 0.01 },
     },
   },
 }
 ```

-You can manage the sound settings in reverb.nvim with the following commands:
+You can manage the sound settings in nuisance.nvim with the following commands:

-- `:ReverbToggle` to switch sounds on or off.
+- `:NuisanceToggle` to switch sounds on or off.
-- `:ReverbEnable` to turn sounds on.
+- `:NuisanceEnable` to turn sounds on.
-- `:ReverbDisable` to turn sounds off.
+- `:NuisanceDisable` to turn sounds off.

 ## Sound Effects

-- Note: reverb.nvim does not include any sound files.
+- Note: nuisance.nvim does not include any sound files.
 - You can find free (CC0) interface sounds at [https://www.kenney.nl/assets/interface-sounds](https://www.kenney.nl/assets/interface-sounds)

 ## License